17 Fruit Crops That Grow in Shade

 - When to Harvest: July-August

-There are many varieties of blueberries, but the lowbush blueberry is native to woodland habitats and is quite tolerant of some shade.
+There are many varieties of blueberries, but the lowbush blueberry is native to woodland habitats.
+That’s why this fruit crop handles shade well.

 Lowbush blueberry bushes will stay relatively small, and because of their small size, won’t produce as many berries as a larger blueberry variety.
 Regardless of size, blueberry flowers attract bees and other pollinators, and the berries attract birds.